UNDER CONSTRUCTION

 Aircraft began replacing trains as the fastest mode of cross-country transportation.
 The army opened the Wilbur Wright Field (today's Wright-Patterson AF Base) in Dayton, about 60 miles west of Sullivant's Hill.

 Army and federal airports (like airmail facilities) were becoming game-changers.
-These federal installations provided Washington with large secured lands for an obvious purpose.
+These federal installations provided Washington with extensive secured lands for an obvious purpose.
 Federal airfields were far more practical for concealing secret projects than hiding them behind a spooky asylum.

 Simultaneously, airplanes began operating from a field directly across the street (Sullivant's Avenue) from the underground fortress.
-The Legend (plus circumstantial and physical evidence) claims that this hidden complex was originally a secret munitions factory built during the Civil War.
+The Legend (plus circumstantial and physical evidence) claims this hidden complex was originally a secret munitions factory built during the Civil War.

 1920

 Large residential neighborhoods were being planned for the Hilltop.
-The Legend (history and science) claims that Washington had begun abandoning trains for aircraft and trucks.
+The legend (history and science) claims that Washington had begun abandoning trains for aircraft and trucks.
 All of the advantages Sullivant's Hill once had were rapidly evaporating.

 1926